We are not accepting reservations to use our meeting rooms at this time.

 FAQ - Frequently Asked Questions

 The Cedar Rapids Public Library has various facilities and meeting rooms that are available for public use at the Downtown Library and a Community Room at the Ladd Library.
 Fees and rates vary depending on the facility and scope of the event.
-The library reserves the right to review each prospective use and determine whether that use falls within the meeting room user guidelines.
+The Library reserves the right to review each prospective use and determine whether that use falls within the meeting room user guidelines.
 Use of the premises may be terminated at any time if the conduct of the group or any member of the group is disruptive to library service, or in violation of the library’s Behavior Policy.
 All activities and programs conducted in the library buildings are subject to the general rules and regulations of the Cedar Rapids Public Library.
+The Library reserves the right to open a space up to the public if a group has not arrived for their space 30 minutes after the reserved time has begun.

 The Ladd Library has a large lot available for all visitors.
 The Downtown Library has a non-metered lot located on the south side of the building, which is free for up to two hours.
 Library card holders receive two hours of free parking at any of the metered spaces surround the library building, around Greene Square, and in the 4th Avenue Parkade.
 There will be no exceptions made for groups using the library for meeting space; vehicles may not exceed the two hour parking limit for any reason.
 Event hosts are solely responsible for informing event attendees of the parking garage time limit and availability.
 The metered spaces surrounding the library building are two-hour spaces only.
 Spaces around Greene Square and in the 4th Avenue Parkade have a 10-hour limit.
 A valid library card is required to receive up to two hours of free parking.
 It takes up to 48 hours after receiving a library card for this feature to activate.
 Guests are welcome to use the special kiosk located inside the North Vestibule.
 Parking is free downtown after 6 p.m. and on weekends.
 The Library does not offer any special parking for special events.
 Arrangements for special parking can be made directly with Park Cedar Rapids at (319) 365-7275.

-Groups may book a meeting room during the current month plus two months in advance.
+Groups may book a meeting room up to 90 days in advance.

 Food is allowed to be brought in and consumed for personal use.
 Potluck or food made at home is also allowed.
 However, any food in the Downtown Library, store-bought or purchased from a caterer, brought in to be consumed by a group with one paying individual, organization or company (so any meeting which provides food to attendees) must be purchased through the Greyhound Cafe located within the library.
 To use the caterer of your choice, you must pay a $2 per person fee, up to $250, to Greyhound Café.